jeffreysbrother/thermospas-email-template/README.md

 ##POSSIBLE FUTURE ISSUES:##
-1. Late in the testing phase, Gmail started to give me this message: "This message has been modified to fit your screen.
-Tap here to show original."
-When this occurs, the email is not displayed properly.
-I've included a fix for this issue&mdash;a snippet just before the closing body tag&mdash;which should not be removed.
-2. The email template will break in Gmail if the HTML dash entity is used.
+1. The email template will break in Gmail if the HTML dash entity is used.
-3. I initially sized the social icons in the footer with a height and width property (in ems), but ultimately eliminated the height property and switched to pixels...this resolved an inconsistency in how the iOS Mail app was displaying these images.
+2. I initially sized the social icons in the footer with a height and width property (in ems), but ultimately eliminated the height property and switched to pixels...this resolved an inconsistency in how the iOS Mail app was displaying these images.
+3. The Gmail auto resize feature (nightmare) was initially resolved by implementing the HTML snippet mentioned above.
+However, further testing shows that the results are inconsistent.
+The initial test with SendMeric will sometimes show the snippet to be ineffective...but a second test (sent immediately after the first) will display properly, even when no code has been updated.
+I"m still not sure what's causing this issue.

 ##REQUIRED ACTIONS:##
+1. put all CSS inline
+2. update placeholders with content, e.g. [AP Time] and [Customer Name]
-1. put all CSS inline, test again after updating any content, images, or links
+3. test again after updating any content, images, or links